nitro41992/splitting-sucks/docs/bug_fixes.md

 - **References:** Assign view, cloud function integration

 ### 5. Shared People Not Highlighted in Edit Screen (Summary View)
-- **Status:** Partially Fixed
+- **Status:** Partially Fixed / Pending
 - **Notes:** Shared people chips in the Shared tab are now visually distinct (filled and colored) when selected.
+However, highlighting is still inconsistent in the Shared tab of the edit view.
 Changes to shared items now call `notifyListeners()` on `SplitManager`, ensuring the summary and person cards update immediately.
 Please verify that highlighting works and shared items are reflected in the summary and person cards.
 - **References:** Summary view, Share tab, UI screenshot (flutter_01.png)
 - **My Notes:** Partially fixed.
 I see the shared items in the people summary card.
-But in the Shared tab of the edit view, the people are not highlighted on teh card.
+But in the Shared tab of the edit view, the people are not highlighted on the card.
+This is still pending.
 ---